Last Updated on February 9, 2023 by Lori Geurin

 Tips For An Intermittent Fasting Workout

-- If you’re planning on doing heavy lifting, or other strenuous activity, make sure to eat a protein-rich meal within 30 minutes after your workout.
+- If you’re planning on doing heavy lifting, or other strenuous activities, make sure to eat a protein-rich meal within 30 minutes after your workout.
 Whey protein is especially beneficial and makes for a quick meal on the go.

 - Listen to your body.
 Be mindful of individual factors such as medical history, whether you’re taking prescriptions, age, and physical fitness level.
 If you need/want to drink a whey protein shake before your workout, do it.
 If you feel light-headed, your ears are ringing, or you feel like you’re going to pass out during a workout, don’t “tough it out.”
 Use common sense and pay attention to warning signs like these.
 Plus, here’s something to consider: A study published in the Medicine and Science in Sports & Exercise journal revealed that consuming 20 grams of whey protein 30 minutes before a resistance training session boosted metabolism for up to 24 hours after the workout.
 (5)

 Working out and intermittent fasting can be done together, with many health benefits.
 These impressive benefits include fat burning, weight loss, improved cognitive and hormone function, and improved body composition.

 There are a variety of workouts you can do while enjoying the IF lifestyle.
-Keep in mind if you’re doing heavy lifting or other strenuous workouts, you should eat a high-protein meal, such as a whey protein shake, after your training session.
+If you’re doing heavy lifting or other strenuous workouts, eat a high-protein meal, such as a whey protein shake, after your training session.
 Everyone is unique and requires a specialized fitness regimen.
 Always listen to your body and use common sense when working out and fasting.

 You can read more about intermittent fasting here:

 - The Top 7 Myths About Fasting Revealed